ldamon/lydia-blog/content/about/index.md

 ---
 # About

-I'm a designer who dabbles in comedy writing and art.
+I'm a designer who dabbles in comedy, writing and art.

 {% image "./standup2.png", "A collage of pictures of me doing standup" %}

-Here are some accolades I got for screenwriting:

 **TV Writing**